 Dates: Friday-Sunday, first weekend of October

-The granddaddy of San Diego Oktoberfests, La Mesa's three-day version is essentially a giant block party in the town "village" area.
+The granddaddy of San Diego Oktoberfests, La Mesa's two-day version is essentially a giant block party in the town "village" area.

 Oktoberfest in Carlsbad